-Donald and Melania Trump Hold Hands, Barron Towers In Height – But Buzz Is On Work Ethics?
+Donald And Melania Trump Hold Hands, Barron Towers In Height — But Buzz Is On Work Ethics?

 The news is buzzing with quips about Donald and Melania holding hands, with some calling this a rare occasion.
 With that said the same buzz was heard back in August, April, and May.
 Sometimes it’s Donald and Melania “holding hands” in the headlines, although the critics sometimes called it “fake hand-holding.”
 So maybe this hand-holding on Tuesday wasn’t all that rare.

 Donald and Melania held hands on their way across the White House lawn with Barron Trump surprising the crowd with his height.
 Dressed very similar to his dad, Barron Trump no longer fits under his mom’s nickname for him.
 Melania once shared how she would call Barron her “mini-Donald.”
 While he is still the spitting image of his dad, the word “mini” doesn’t fit anymore.
-He is as tall, if not taller than his famous dad.
+He is as tall if not taller than his famous dad.

 Barron looked taller than his mom, Melania Trump, even with her high spiked-heel boots on.
-Trump supporters were thrilled to see the boy who lives in the White House, he hasn’t been in the public eye for months.
+Trump supporters were thrilled to see the boy who lives in the White House; he hasn’t been in the public eye for months.
 They were also enthused over the happy-looking family.
 But that’s not what everyone focused in on.

 Barron Trump, 12, Pictured For 1st Time In Months & He’s Now Almost As Tall As Dad Donald https://t.co/tzddlI5MCx pic.twitter.com/k2aoeA1ssG